openstack/ironic-inspector-specs/specs/tooz-coordination.rst

  http://creativecommons.org/licenses/by/3.0/legalcode

 ========================================
-Incorporate ETCD as service coordination
+Incorporate Tooz as service coordination
 ========================================

 https://storyboard.openstack.org/#!/story/2001842

 This spec is part of the ironic-inspector HA work.
-To further split the inspector service, this spec proposes to introduce etcd as the base service for the coordination between ironic-inspector API and conductor services.
+To further split the inspector service, this spec proposes to introduce tooz as the base service for the coordination between ironic-inspector API and conductor services.

 Problem description